celzero/rethink-app/README.md

 2. If you plan to work on a feature, please create a github issue on the project first to kickstart the discussion before committing to doing any work.
 Again, this is to avoid duplicate work more than anything else.
 3. Release cycles are undecided, but we're leaning towards bi-weekly once automated tests are up, whenever that may be.

-## Tenents (unless you know better ones)
+## Tenets (unless you know better ones)
-We aren't there yet, may never will be but these are some tenents for the project for the foreseebale future.
+We aren't there yet, may never will be but these are some tenets for the project for the foreseebale future.

 - Make it right, make it secure, make it resilient, make it fast.
 In that order.
 - Easy to use, no-root, no-gimmicks features that are anti-censorship and anti-surveillance.